and3rson/drfbro/README.md

 - Python 2.7.x or Python 3.x
 - Built using React, Materialize.CSS & Highlight.JS

+# Features

+- Uses DRF Schema API to build a list of callable URLs.
+- Supports & remembers authorization
+- Supports & remembers custom HTTP headers
+- Has two request modes: form input mode & raw body input mode
+- Provides ability to submit only selected fields

+# Roadmap

+- Fixing upcoming bugs
+- Cleaning up
+- Adding more configuration options

-# But why?
+# ...but why?

 Swagger?
 It's great, but...

 - There have been numerous problems integrating it with DRF schema.
 - It's not as customizable as you'd expect.

 DRF Docs?

 - Doesn't work with recent DRF.

 DRF AutoDoc?

 - Doesn't work with recent DRF.

 So I'm writing this yet-another-one browser for DRF API.